-We know that elephants fear mice, cats fear dogs, half the nation now fears clowns after watching the latest remake of Stephen King’s IT, but digital marketers fear things that might surprise you.
+We know that elephants fear mice, cats fear dogs, and half the nation now fears clowns after watching the latest remake of Stephen King’s IT, but a marketing agency fears things that might surprise you.
 The realm of digital marketing certainly contains more than its fair share of things that go bump in the night.
 Sometimes these fears even creep into our dreams!
-Forget dreams about being chased or falling — our dreams are filled with piles of spreadsheets and missed deadlines, of failed ad campaigns and distraught clients.
+Forget dreams about being chased or falling — our dreams are filled with piles of spreadsheets and missed deadlines, failed ad campaigns, and distraught clients.

 This is a big one, especially for our company.
 As San Francisco’s first digital marketing agency that’s a certified Benefit Corporation, integrity forms the cornerstone of our values.
 And maintaining integrity is more difficult than one would think.
 For example, when our budget is tight, it is so tempting to take on clients that don’t align with our values.
 But since we’re truly trying to be the change we wish to see in the digital marketing world, we have to bite the bullet and restrict our clients to ones that value the triple bottom line of people, planet, and profit.

-Social media campaigns and blogging are particularly vulnerable areas, since comments sections enable almost anyone to comment on the work you’ve produced.
-The willingness to be vulnerable with the entire world is a scary thing indeed, but for digital marketers, it’s a mandatory part of the job.
+Social media campaigns and blogging are particularly vulnerable areas since comment sections enable almost anyone to comment on the work you’ve produced.
+The willingness to be vulnerable to the entire world is a scary thing indeed, but for digital marketers, it’s a mandatory part of the job.

 Rapid Changes in Digital Marketing

 We fear missing a change or a trend and having to redo our work.
-We fear that missing these things will produce poor results for our clients.
-We also fear not understanding the changes, and the work that is involved in relearning and managing everything we know.
+We’re afraid that missing these things will produce poor results for our clients.
+We also fear not understanding the changes and the work that is involved in relearning and managing everything we know.
 FOMO is a real problem for digital marketers, and the consequence isn’t just missing out on some parties.

 Additionally, since our personal lives partially exist in the digital world, leaving work at work is not really an option.
 Anytime we check our Facebook accounts, we’re reminded of work or see campaigns for our clients appearing in our news feeds.
 Ads from our clients’ Google AdWords campaigns follow us around as we search on the web.
 And it’s basically impossible not to start strategizing when you see a cool example of something online.
 Yet being overworked causes burnout and even health problems.
 This means that digital marketers have to make a big effort to be offline during non-work hours and to truly take the breaks that are needed.